mkirsch17/genomes_mapping/README.md

 Project for creating a total list of genes for a given **ORGANISM** (default: *E. coli*).

-Pipeline can be run by downloading repository and executing *main.py* file.
-Before that, please download all the required python packages:
+Pipeline can be run by downloading the repository and executing the *main.py* file.
+Before that, please download all of the required python packages:
 * **numpy** – pipeline uses some arrays from numpy
 * **matplotlib** – plots
 * **seaborn** – plots